How to Start an LLC in Arizona

 Phoenix, AZ 85007

 How long does it take to get an Arizona LLC approved?
 The LLC processing time can be up to 30 business days.
 Expedited processing is available.

 Step 4: Complete Arizona LLC Publication Requirements

-You are required to publish your Arizona LLC name, address, and Statutory Agent info in an approved newspaper in the county of the LLC's principal address.
+You are required to publish your LLC name, address, and Statutory Agent info in an approved newspaper in the county of the company's principal address.

-You'll also need to state whether your LLC is member-managed or manager-managed, as well as the names and addresses of your manager(s) or members.
+You'll also need to state whether your LLC in Arizona is member-managed or manager-managed, as well as the names and addresses of your manager(s) or members.

 Recommended: Search for a full list of approved newspapers, organized by county.